Menu

 Robyn's Nest is a program of Children's Hospital (CHW) that supplies new and gently used clothing, hygiene products, infant items, toys, books and other household goods free to the families within the foster care system as well as those identified to have unmet needs through CHW.

-On Thursday, January 16th from 4:30-5:30 pm SBK families will be lending a little hand at Robyn's Nest to sort donations for foster families.
+On Wednesday, June 25th from 4:30-5:30 pm SBK families will be lending a little hand at Robyn's Nest to sort donations for foster families.

 What to expect: